Xilinx-CNS/kubernetes-onload/README.md

 the method selected.
 These may include `ubi-minimal` container image and [UBI RPM repositories](https://access.redhat.com/articles/4238681).

+Nodes require 60MB of root-writable local storage, by default in `/opt`.

 ### Provided Images

 This repository's YAML configuration uses the following images by default: